 Now, there is one more thing to consider, the pump's post purge time.
-Dumping the heat from all boilers (that were running) using a pump post purge cycle will have an effect on the tank's water temperature.
+Dumping the heat from all boilers (that were running) using a pump post purge cycle will influence the tank's water temperature.
 Consider this when establishing the local pump's POST PURGE TIME.